odigos-io/kv-mall/README.md

 make deploy-infra
 ````

+**Make sure all the infrastructure is running before running the application.**

 ## Running locally

 To build the project and run it locally on a Kind cluster, run the following command: